|

 a discounted or subsidised rate, and you can be assured that no-one

+is skimming the profits.
 City break brochures are readily available from most high street

 travel agents.
 One company that deserves special mention is Regent